 Lately it feels like everyone and their mother is going to Tulum, at least from New York City.
-I made plans to visit Cancun, Mexico at the end of 2016 for my cousin’s wedding and decided I needed to also see what all the hype in Tulum was about!
+I made plans to visit Cancun, Mexico for my cousin’s wedding and decided I needed to also see what all the hype in Tulum was about!

 Tulum, Mexico Travel Guide

 Here’s a breakdown of everything I saw and ate while in Tulum along with helpful tourist information and advice on costs, things to do, where to stay and more!
 Keep reading to make the most of your Tulum, Mexico holiday.